The Appeal Of Pink Sapphires

 Eye-clean, untreated stones are available on the market, but the majority of these have had their clarity enhanced by heat treatment .
 Because pink sapphires are rare, stones half a carat or more are not cut into calibrated sizes.
 Instead, each stone is cut to retain as much of the rough as possible, meaning that most are given a mixed cut.

 Where Can They Be Found?

-Pink sapphires are often found in Madagascar, Sri Lanka, Myanmar and East Africa.
-Close on the heels of this attention grabbing color in popularity is yellow!
+Beyond Madagascar, pink sapphires are most often found in Sri Lanka, Myanmar and the mines of East Africa.